-With the retirement of D3DX (See “Where is the DirectX SDK?”), there is some confusion about how applications access the High-Level Shader Language (HLSL) compiler.
+With the retirement of D3DX (See “Where is the DirectX SDK?” and "Where is the DirectX SDK (2013 Edition)?"), there is some confusion about how applications access the High-Level Shader Language (HLSL) compiler.
 As mentioned in an earlier post (See “What’s up with D3DCompiler_xx.DLL?”), the HLSL compilation functions, shader reflection, and some support functions for the compiler were pulled out of D3DX as of the DirectX SDK (August 2009) release.
 While many developers continue to use the D3DX functions to compile HLSL and Effects, they are just pass-through functions to the D3DCompile API which can be used directly instead.
 The latest version of the D3DCompile API includes some new functions as well such as D3DCompileFromFile and D3DCompile2.

 With Visual Studio 2012, HLSL and the FXC.EXE tool is now integrated into build environment and the Windows 8.0 SDK.
 If you add .hlsl and .fx extension files to your project, there are properties for controlling how the HLSL compiler is invoked as part of your build including target profile, entry point name, etc. The resulting compiled shader uses the default extension of .cso (Compiled Shader Object).
 The texture editor supports HLSL colorization, and the Visual Studio Graphics Diagnostics feature provides support for debugging HLSL as well.